shikharmohan/KhanInterviewChallenge/README.md

 I would have liked to spend more time on the heuristic for limited_infection - i'm currently finding the minimum uninfected nodes in the space of a given node, however, it doesn't work as well as I would have liked.
 I primarily used DFS for graph traversal and passing in an infection ID to keep track of nodes visited in a given traversal.

+To run the project, just download the repo and open up index.html -that's it!

 Thanks!